ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Token Post {#token-post}

-The Client sends a CoAP POST request including the access token to the KDC, as specified in section 5.8.1 of {{I-D.ietf-ace-oauth-authz}}.
+The Client sends a CoAP POST request including the access token to the KDC, as specified in Section 5.8.1 of {{I-D.ietf-ace-oauth-authz}}.
 If the specific transport profile of ACE defines it, the Client MAY use a different endpoint than /authz-info at the KDC to post the access token to.

 Optionally, the Client might need to request necessary information concerning public keys for computing/verifying signatures in the group.
 In such a case, the joining node MAY ask for that information to the KDC in this same request.
 To this end, it sends the CoAP POST request to the /authz-info endpoint using the Content-Format "application/ace+cbor" defined in Section 8.14 of {{I-D.ietf-ace-oauth-authz}}, and includes also the following parameters: